chriswbartley/monoboost/README.md

 ### Documentation

-Documenting your software is a good idea.
+Documentation is provided [here](http://monoboost.readthedocs.io/en/latest/index.html), Documenting your software is a good idea.
 Not only as a way to communicate to others about how to use the software, but also as a way of reminding yourself what the issues are that you faced, and how you dealt with them, in a few months/years, when you return to look at the code.